oracle/node-oracledb/doc/api.md

 #### <a name="streamingresults"></a> 9.1.3 Query Streaming

-Streaming query results allows data to be piped to other streams, for example when dealing with HTTP responses.
+Streaming of query results allows data to be piped to other streams, for example when dealing with HTTP responses.

 Use [`connection.queryStream()`](#querystream) to create a stream from